MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_02a_Manage_Subscriptions_and_RBAC_Entra.md

 ## Task 1: Implement Management Groups

 In this task, you will create and configure management groups.
 Management groups are used to logically organize subscriptions.
-Subscriptions should be segmented and allow for RBAC and Azure Policy to be assigned and inherited to other management groups and subscriptions.
+Management groups should be segmented and allow for RBAC and Azure Policy to be assigned and inherited to other management groups and subscriptions.
 For example, if your organization has a dedicated support team for Europe, you can organize European subscriptions into a management group to provide the support staff access to those subscriptions (without providing individual access to all subscriptions).
 In our scenario everyone at the Help Desk will need to create a support request across all subscriptions.

 1. Sign in to the **Azure portal** - `https://portal.azure.com`.